top of page

 • A list of proposed presentation titles and authors.

 Each presentation proposed in the special oral session must also have its own submitted abstract by the abstract deadline.
 The conference program chairs may also work with the Special Session Organizer (the person submitting the proposal) to develop the final configuration, including the possible addition of related talks from the pool of general submissions.
-All required abstracts (for the session and for individual presentations) must be received by May 29, 2026.
+All required abstracts (for the session and for individual presentations) must be received by June 5, 2026.

 Because we anticipate that special session proposals will exceed the available time slots, the Program Team may not accept a special session proposal, and submitted abstracts will be considered for inclusion in other conference sessions based on the technical merits of the abstract, including relevance of the topic, presentation of results, and importance of the findings.